BerkeleyHCI/edg-ide/ide-getting-started.md

   ...
 ```

 _Because this uses `self.buck` and `self.jack` (or however you named those components), those must be declared in code before they can be referenced._

+This creates an implicit connection scope `imp`, with two `ImplicitConnect` rules:
+- The first connecting all ports with the tag `Power` to `self.buck.pwr_out`
+- The second connecting all ports with the tag `Common` to `self.jack.gnd`

+When blocks define ports, they can associate tags with them to specify implicit connectivity.
+To prevent errors, all ports with tags are required to be connected, either implicitly (as in this section) or explicitly (through `connect` statements).
+`Power` (for a general positive voltage rail) and `Common` (for ground) are the most common tags.

-If we move the microcontroller, SWD, and LED instantiations inside this scope, we no longer need to have connect statements for their power and ground ports.
+If we move the microcontroller, SWD port, and LED instantiations inside this scope, we no longer need to have connect statements for their power and ground ports.
 _Note the use of `imp.Block(...)` instead of `self.Block(...)`!_

 ```python